-- 4.129 The Capital strategy and programme was approved by Council in March 2023.
+- 4.131 The Capital strategy and programme was approved by Council in March 2023.
 This recognised the complex and challenging financial and operational circumstances in which the Council continues to operate.
 It showed a 2023-24 Capital Programme that is reduced in scale and cost compared to previous years.
-With circa £1.4bn of General Fund debt and an environment of rising interest rates, the delivery of an effective Asset Management Plan and an ambitious Asset Disposal Strategy, including reducing the number of buildings used by the Council, will be essential to mitigate rising cost pressures, reduce the overall debt burden and help the Council balance its books. - 4.130 The strategy reflected the progress made to date by the Council to improve the governance and financial management of the Capital Programme following recommendations from the two Reports in the Public Interest (RIPI).
-The Council understands that the initial improvements put in place are the foundations of good practice and is focused on building upon these over the coming months and years. - 4.131 Concerns were highlighted regarding value for money and investment decisions as the Council has incurred debt in investing in assets which have not retained their value and, therefore, the level of debt exceeds the value of the investment assets.
+With circa £1.4bn of General Fund debt and an environment of rising interest rates, the delivery of an effective Asset Management Plan and an ambitious Asset Disposal Strategy, including reducing the number of buildings used by the Council, will be essential to mitigate rising cost pressures, reduce the overall debt burden and help the Council to balance its books. - 4.132 The strategy reflects the progress made to date by the Council to improve the governance and financial management of the Capital Programme following recommendations from the two Reports in the Public Interest (RIPI).
+The Council understands that the initial improvements put in place are the foundations of good practice and is focused on building upon these over the coming months and years. - 4.133 Concerns were highlighted regarding value for money and investment decisions as the Council has incurred debt in investing in assets which have not retained their value and, therefore, the level of debt exceeds the value of the investment assets.
 In the three years between 2017-20 the Council borrowed £545m with no focused debt management plan in place.
 The majority of this debt comprises short-term borrowings which has left the Council exposed to current higher interest rates.
-The debt is anticipated to be refinanced from 2023 onwards and therefore likely to drive significant increases in annual repayment levels.

-- 4.132 An estimated circa £66m is required to service this debt from the General Fund which represents around 19% of the Council's net budget.
-The Council's historic legacy borrowing and debt burden has, therefore, become critical to the non-sustainability of the Council's revenue budget. - 4.133 The Council has concluded that the expenditure it is anticipated to incur in each year of the period of 2023-27 is likely to exceed the financial resources available and that reaching financial and operational sustainability without further government assistance will not be possible.
-The Council's 2023-24 budget required capitalisation directions from government of £63m to balance and the MTFS demonstrated an ongoing estimated budget gap of £38m per annum from 2024-25. - 4.134 Dialogue with the Department for Levelling Up, Housing and Communities (DLUHC) continues, and the Council is seeking further financial support from Government in regard to its level of historic legacy structural indebtedness to ensure it can deliver sustainable local government services.
+The debt is anticipated to be refinanced from 2023 onwards and, therefore, likely to drive significant increases in annual repayment levels. - 4.134 An estimated £66m is required to service this debt from the General Fund which represents around 19% of the Council's net budget.
+The Council's historic legacy borrowing and debt burden has, therefore, become critical to the non-sustainability of the Council's revenue budget. - 4.135 The Council has concluded that the expenditure it is anticipated to incur in each year of the period of 2023-27 is likely to exceed the financial resources available and that reaching financial and operational sustainability without further Government assistance will not be possible.
+The Council's 2023-24 budget required capitalisation directions from Government of £63m to balance and the MTFS demonstrated an ongoing estimated budget gap of £38m per annum from 2024-25. - 4.136 Dialogue with the Department for Levelling Up, Housing and Communities (DLUHC) continues, and the Council is seeking further financial support from Government in regard to its level of historic legacy structural indebtedness to ensure it can deliver sustainable Local Government services.
 It must be noted that annual capitalisation directions (transferring revenue cost into capital cost which must be funded over 20 years) increases the Council's debt burden.
-Also capital receipts from the Asset Disposal Strategy are being used to fund the ongoing capitalisation directions and therefore the Council is not able to reduce its existing historic debt (a situation of "treading water"). - 4.135 Therefore, debt write-off treatment is the Council's preferred option and a request was made to DLUHC in January 2023 for government funding to write-off £540m of the Council's General Fund debt.
+Also capital receipts from the Asset Disposal Strategy are being used to fund the ongoing capitalisation directions and therefore the Council is not able to reduce its existing historic debt (a situation of "treading water").

+4.137 Therefore, a request was made to DLUHC in January 2023 for Government funding to write-off £540m of the Council's General Fund debt.
 DLUHC has subsequently asked the Council to propose a wider range of options, and these are currently being worked on.